explodinglabs/jsonrpcserver/docs/async.md

 ''
 ```

 If the response is an empty string, don't send it.
-Otherwise, send it.

 ```python
 if response := dispatch(request):